 - Garage Door Opener Installer

 - Exterior Door Installer

 Mechanical Door Repairer Employment Estimates

-There were about 20,400 jobs for Mechanical Door Repairer in 2016 (in the United States).
+In the United States, there were 20,400 jobs for Mechanical Door Repairer in 2016.
 New jobs are being produced at a rate of 10.3% which is above the national average.
 The Bureau of Labor Statistics predicts 2,100 new jobs for Mechanical Door Repairer by 2026.
 Due to new job openings and attrition, there will be an average of 1,800 job openings in this field each year.